wanderview/FxStumbler/README.md

 Furthermore, [“the marketplace can not distribute apps that use certified APIs”](https://groups.google.com/forum/#!topic/mozilla.dev.marketplace/vY3Rj3tWXuU).
 That’s a sad news, because it means that this application will only be available to developers.

-To create the package, use
+To create the package, use `make all`.

-    rm stumbler.zip && zip -r stumbler.zip index.html js locales manifest.webapp style

-Or just `make all`

 ## Usage